openmm/openmm/docs-source/usersguide/application/02_running_sims.rst

 To use the CHARMM 2019 polarizable force field\ :cite:`Lopes2013`, include the single file :file:`charmm_polar_2019.xml`.
 It includes parameters for proteins, lipids, water, and ions.
-When using this force field, remember to add extra particles to the :class:`Topology` as described in section :ref:`adding-or-removing-extra-particles`.
+When using this force field, remember to add extra particles to the :class:`Topology` as described in section :numref:`adding-or-removing-extra-particles`.
 This force field also requires that you use one of the special integrators that supports Drude particles.
 The options are DrudeLangevinIntegrator, DrudeNoseHooverIntegrator, and DrudeSCFIntegrator.